Richard Revesz: NYU School of Law Dean

 During Revesz's tenure as dean of NYU Law School, NYU raised over $500 million and attracted 46 new faculty members, including fellow Argentine-American academic Samuel Issacharoff.
 While dean, Revesz presided over various free-speech controversies: he criticized but did not discipline a student who asked Justice Antonin Scalia about his sex life, and defended Singaporean jurist Thio Li-ann's right to express controversial views about criminalizing consensual sexual acts between men.

 American Law Institute Director

 In 2014, Revesz was appointed as the director of the American Law Institute.
 He oversees the institute's publication of Restatements of the Law, Principles of the Law, model acts, and other proposals for law reform.

 Institute for Policy Integrity Director

-In 2008, Revesz and Michael Livermore co-founded the Institute for Policy Integrity, a NYU Law-affiliated think tank and advocacy organization dedicated to improving the quality of governmental decision-making.
+In 2008, Revesz and Michael A. Livermore co-founded the Institute for Policy Integrity, a NYU Law-affiliated think tank and advocacy organization dedicated to improving the quality of governmental decision-making.
 Revesz directs the institute, which contributes original research in economics, administrative law, and public policy, and advocates for reform before courts, legislatures, and executive agencies.
 The institute’s work focuses primarily on energy and climate issues, consumer protection, and public health.